Media Buzz about Old North: from Post-Dispatch Coverage of Gina & Travis Sheridan’s Home to St. Louis Public Radio

 To read the whole story and to listen to brief clips of the interviews, click HERE or on the image above.

 For more on media coverage of all things Old North, click HERE for our past blog posts on the topic.

 - POSTED IN

-- 14th Street Mall, Art in Old North, Bikes and Trails, Community Gardens, Crown Candy Kitchen, Crown Square, Habitat for Humanity, Historic rehabs, History, House Tour, LRA properties in ONSL, Life in ONSL, North City Farmers' Market, North Market Place, ONSL amenities, Old North Gallery (formerly known as Crown Village Gallery), Old North Grocery Co-op, Old North St. Louis Restoration Group, Pictures, Renovation, Rental Opportunities, Uncategorized, Volunteer Opportunities, real estate, sustainability
+- 14th Street Mall, Art in Old North, Community Gardens, Crown Square, Crown Square Businesses, Historic rehabs, Houses for Sale, Life in ONSL, ONSL amenities, ONSL in the news, ONSL people, Old North St. Louis Restoration Group, Parks and green spaces, Pictures, Uncategorized, Videos, real estate, sustainability